About the Author

 Story Behind the Logo: Carried to Carry the Light

 Flash-forward to the creating process, I was set on drawing inspiration from a Biblically historic point of view when depicting the visual for the vessel, as counsel and a combination of certain passages clarified the beauty of capturing the reality of their function in Christ’s time on earth.
 For example, Matthew 5:14 highlights the purpose of an actual ancient “vessel of light" from Jesus’s words: “Neither do people light a lamp and put it under a bowl.
 Instead, they put it on a stand, and gives light to everyone in the house.”
 I went further to discover in the footnotes of my NIV Bible that, “in Jesus’s day, people used small clay lamps that burned olive oil drawn up by the wick”( Zondervan, 2011 edition).
-Beautiful.
-That made for a perfect logo, with an active flame flowing out from the top.
-But the Lord had more in mind.
+How beautiful.
+This made for a perfect logo, with an active flame flowing out from the top.
+However, the Lord had more in mind.

 As May showed me several sketches to choose from, one of them was directly inspired by The Parable of the Ten Virgins ( “the wise took oil in their vessels with their lamps”- Matthew 25:4, KJV).
-It showed a woman in her robe, holding the ancient vessel in front of her, to guide her path.
+It represented a woman in her robe, holding the ancient vessel in front of her, to guide her path.
 I looked at it, and then it clicked.
-I found myself suggesting the idea of simply keeping the hand and vessel.
+I found myself suggesting the idea of simply keeping the hand and the vessel.
 Oh my goodness.
 There it was, God’s hand.

-So, yes, while the message here is being a vessel of light, my prayer is that this visual would always serve as a reminder that it is the Light who carries us to carry ours.
+So, yes, while the message here is ultimately being a vessel of light, my prayer is that this visual symbol would always serve as a reminder that it is the Light who carries us to carry ours.

 And may we always remember that, “We are the clay, and You our potter; And all of us are the work of Your hand.” — Isaiah 64:8